Cosmian/kms/documentation/docs/google_cse/google_cse.md

 ![Enable CSE](./images/url-of-well-known-file.png)

 The initial page should look like this.
 What matters here is the link shown at the tip of the red-arrow.
 This is the URL at which Google client-side encryption expects the well-known file to be served.
+Assuming your domain is `example.com`, the URL will likely be `https://cse.example.com/.well-known/cse-configuration`.

 To configure a well-known file, you need to: